 Moreover, Lucidchart promotes collaboration: work with others in real-time on your WBS, or simply share your work with others by using integration tools such as Slack.

-monday.com is a team management software that you can use to manage your WBS.
+monday.com is a team management tool that you can use to manage your WBS.

-This project management tool goes one step further, by providing time management features (to meet the deadlines of your projects) and by offering different views of your tables, with a Gantt chart for example.
+This project management tool goes one step further, by providing time management features (to meet the project lifecycles) and by offering different views of your tables, with a Gantt chart for example.

-The WBS method is a key step to kickstart any type of project.
+Using the WBS method and creating a Work Breakdown Structure diagram is a key step to kickstart any type of project.

-Therefore, we recommend using project management software to complement the method.
+Therefore, we recommend using other tools and project management software to complement the method.
 It offers project managers both the flexibility and agility required for complex projects, but also the opportunity to deal with the steps occurring after the WBS in the project follow-up.